The Gerund

 Gerundive verbs:

 Verbs that form a verbal predicate with a gerund are referred to as gerundive verbs.
 The gerundive construction acts as a predicate in the sentence and consists of the main verb followed by a gerund.
 In this construction, the gerund acts as a verbal noun, representing the action or activity associated with the main verb.
-The gerundive verb conveys the idea of the action as a whole or emphasizes the continuous nature of the action.
+The gerundive verb conveys the idea of the action as a whole or emphasises the continuous nature of the action.

 Here are some examples of gerundive verbs in sentences: